Call us Today at (954) 880-1302

 Quick Tips:

-• Life Insurance – A court may require an obligated spouse to purchase or maintain life insurance to secure any alimony arrearage owed or to protect the financial well-being of the other spouse by providing for payment of the entire policy proceeds upon the obligor spouse’s death.
-See Section 61.08(3).
+- Life Insurance – A court may require an obligated spouse to purchase or maintain life insurance to secure any alimony arrearage owed or to protect the financial well-being of the other spouse by providing for payment of the entire policy proceeds upon the obligor spouse’s death.
+The new law codifies many aspects of existing law, including the burden of proof, but also the payor’s ability to pay and outlines special circumstances that must be met to secure alimony with life insurance.

 You Can Modify Alimony in Florida Under Certain Circumstances